ddz5431/ReFACT/README.md

 - **Entity Swap**: "DNA" → "RNA"

 **Dataset versions:**
 - **Multi-error** (1,001 samples): 16.5% contain multiple error spans from coreference replacement.
-Use for official benchmarking.
+Used for LLM experiments in the paper.
 - **Single-error** (1,251 samples): Each sample has exactly one error span.
-Use for development.
+Provides broader granularity for development.

 ### Loading the Dataset